 View a list of our General Members (members only)

-CII has more than 140 nonvoting members, whose ranks include some of the largest U.S. and non-U.S. asset managers, with combined assets in the 10s of trillions of dollars.
+CII has more than 140 nonvoting members, whose ranks include more than 50 of the largest U.S. and non-U.S. asset managers, with combined assets in excess of $20 trillion.
 Other non-voting members include top law firms and other service providers.

 - Membership in CII offers unparalleled opportunities for governance professionals to learn from and network with other governance pros and stay up-to-date on developments and trends in corporate governance and financial regulation.